-- New York City called the City of New York or simply New York (NY) in the United States.
+- New York City called the City of New York or New York (NY).

-- New York City is the most populous US city and Situated on the southern tip of New York State.
+- New York City is the most populous US city.
+It is situated on the southern tip of New York State.

 - In 1789, New York City became the first US capital.

-- New York City comprises of five suburbs where are The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+- New York City is comprised of five suburbs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.

-- New York City is the center of the urban area of New York, the world’s largest metropolitan region.
+- New York City is the center of the urban area of New York.
+It is the world’s largest metropolitan region.

-- Although New York is a densely populated city, it has some famous places such as Central Park, the Brooklyn Bridge, Statue of Liberty, Times Square.
+- New York City is a densely populated city.
+However, it is also home to some famous places such as Central Park, the Brooklyn Bridge, Statue of Liberty, Broadway, and Times Square.

-- New York City is located in the northeastern United States and most populous city in the US.
+- New York City is located in the northeastern section of the United States.

-- Times Square, the most bustling square of New York is known for its many Broadway.
+- Times Square, the most bustling section of New York City, is known for its access to many Broadway shows.

-- New York City’s have some famous universities, including Columbia University, New York University, and Rockefeller University.
+- New York City has some famous universities, including Columbia University, New York University, and Rockefeller University.